Writing FlowCallback Plugins

 Customizing post_exchangeSplit

-It could be that, rather than using a checksum, one would prefer to use some other method to decide which exchange is used:
+It could be that, rather than using the path, one would prefer to use some other method to decide which exchange is used:

 import logging